thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 }
 ```

-Oh huh...now I feel a bit silly for having to ask.
+Huh...
+I don't know what I was expecting.
 All the same nothing to write home about, what's going on with all this `tyvar_to_unifiers` and `rowvar_to_unifiers` business?

 These are part of instantiation.
-Instantiation is the compliment operation to substitution (or generalization).
+Instantiation is the compliment operation to generalization.
-When we substitute a type at the end of inference we track all the free variables in that type and wrap them up in a type scheme.
+When we substitute a type at the end of inference, we track all the free variables in that type and wrap them up in a type scheme.
-As of this article, we also convert unification variables into type variables whilst we do that.
+As of this article, we also convert unification variables into type variables en route.

 Instantiation does the opposite:

 * Start with a type schemes
 * Create fresh unifiers for all of its bound variable
-* Replace each instance of a variable in our evidence and type by it's fresh unifier
+* Replace each instance of a variable in our evidence and type by its fresh unifier
 * Turn all evidence into its corresponding constraints

-Once we do all that we have a list of constraints and a type for our item using all fresh unifiers.
+Once we do all of that, we have a list of constraints and a type for our item using all fresh unifiers.
 Unlike variables, where each instance of a variable has the same type, each instance of an item has a unique type.
-This is by design, each reference to an item is unique and should have a unique type (unlike variables which are implicitly referencing the same thing).
+This is by design.
+Each reference to an item is unique and should have a unique type (unlike variables which are implicitly referencing the same thing).
 So even if we didn't introduce this unification variable/type variable split, we'd still have to instantiate our item's type schemes so each referenced used fresh unification variables.

-We can peek at instantiation but we won't cover the details because they are rote (similar to substitution).
-If you're interested you can find the details [in the repo](TODO).
+We'll peek at instantiation, but we won't cover the details because they are rote (similar to generalization).
+If you're interested, you can find the details [in the repo](https://github.com/thunderseethe/type-inference-example/tree/main/items).

 ```rs
 struct Instantiate<'a> {